JoeHowardMarsh/JoeHowardMarsh/README.md

 My name is Joe Howard Marsh, I am a Data Analyst and looking forward to progressing in my career.
 My interests are wide ranging from UK housing and crime statistics, COVID 19 disease spread, cryptocurrency market and worldwide/nationwide demographics.
 I'm passionate about critical thinking and scepticism and want to apply my knowledge in these fields to analysis of data.
-I believe data can be used to make the world a better place.
-Science isn't perfect, but it is the best tool we have for aquiring the truth and making data-driven decisions is a large part of that process.
+I believe data can be used to make the world a better place by making data-driven decisions that can impact the world in a positive way.

 Methods and Tools